 Conclusion

 Our study shows that frequency of incidental thyroid cancer is high across numerous global geographic regions.
 Half of the thyroid cancers, and almost all micropapillary thyroid cancers detected are found incidentally, illustrating that incidental thyroid cancer continues to be a large driver of increasing overall thyroid cancer incidence.
-Subgroup analysis showed that incidental thyroid cancer tends to represent small cancers likely with indolent course and are primarily diagnosed by ultrasound, prompting a debate surrounding ultrasound misuse and opportunities for interventions aimed at reducing this source of over-diagnosis.
+Subgroup analysis showed that incidental thyroid cancer tends to represent small cancers likely with indolent course and are primarily diagnosed by ultrasound, prompting a debate surrounding ultrasound indications and its misuse and opportunities for interventions aimed at reducing this source of over-diagnosis.

 Disclosure Statement